Skip to main content

 Other low MCHC symptoms

-The most commonly reported MCHC symptoms include fatigue, tiredness, and weakness.
-More severe symptoms such as difficulty breathing, inflamed or swollen tongue, development of ulcers, and discoloration of the skin are rare and typically present as the disease progresses.
-However, there may be an underlying condition that can lead to the development of low MCHC.
+Severe symptoms such as difficulty breathing and an irregular heartbeat are rare but could occur as the disease progresses.
+However, there may be an underlying health condition that can lead to the development of low MCHC.

 • Pregnancy

-If you are experiencing any of the symptoms above or have a condition listed above, speak with your healthcare provider if you are concerned about your MCHC.
+If you are experiencing any of the symptoms above or have a condition listed above, speak with your healthcare provider if you are concerned about your MCHC blood test results.

 Low MCHC symptoms and demographics

-While low MCHC can affect anyone, there are some trends in demographic data.
-Studies show that gender and race may affect MCHC levels and lead to symptoms of anemia.
+While a low MCHC can affect anyone, certain trends are evident in demographic data.
+Studies show that gender and race may influence the prevalence of anemia and low MCHC levels.

 The Office of Disease Prevention and Health Promotion states that women are more likely than men to have iron deficiency.
-This is due to women losing blood during menstruation, in addition to pregnancy and childbirth, also inducing iron deficiency.
-As of 2016, 11% of women aged 12 to 49 years had iron deficiency.
+This is due to women losing blood during menstruation, in addition to pregnancy and childbirth, sometimes leading to iron deficiency.
+In high-income countries like the United States, around 13% of women of childbearing age have iron deficiency anemia.

-Low MCHC presents similarly in varying demographics, with fatigue, tiredness, and weakness presenting as the most common and recognizable symptoms, though the onset or cause of anemia varies.
+Low MCHC presents similarly across various demographics, with fatigue, tiredness, and weakness being the most common and recognizable symptoms, although the onset and cause of anemia vary.

 High vs. low MCHC symptoms

-Another condition associated with abnormal iron levels is hypochromic microcytic anemia with iron overload.
+Rare genetic conditions can also cause low MCHC, including forms of hypochromic microcytic anemia with iron overload.
 In this condition, the normal transport of iron in cells is impaired as the red blood cells cannot access iron within the blood.
-This causes a decrease in red blood cell production, causing abnormal red blood cells that are small and pale.
+This results in a decrease in red blood cell production, leading to the formation of abnormal red blood cells that are small and pale.

 High MCHC Low MCHC